1C0D/Tool_snap_cursor_2_face_center-for-Blender/README.md

-# Snap-face-center
+# Snap_cursor_2_face_center
-snap to face center edit/object mode in Blender (for the moment it's only a script not an addon)
+snap cursor to face center in edit/object mode in Blender (for the moment it's only a script not an addon)

 -run the label (snap face center sfc...) from the console -move the mouse to move and snap the cursor